AndrewCLeonard/mongodbEssentials/tutorial_notes.md

 -   **BSON** is designed to be **lightweight, traversable,** and **efficient**
 -   BSON can **store binary data** such as **images, timestamps,** and **longs**

-### Namespaces, collections, and models
+## Namespaces, collections, and models

+Data is organized into databases.
+A MongoDB deployment can contain multiple databases.
+Each database contains one or more collections.
+Each collection contains documents.

 #### Data Organization

--   inside one database deployment can be one or more databases.
+-   inside one database **deployment** can be one or more databases.
 -   inside each database is a collection
+    -   collection = grouping of MongoDB documents
+    -   documents = individual records

 **Example:**
 `use blog`
 `show collections` will be empty
+(could also use `show tables`)

 ```
 db.authors.insertOne({"name": "Naomi Pentrel"})
 ```

-### MongoDB Query Language (MQL)
+## MongoDB Query Language (MQL)

 -   a tool to access data in MongoDB
 -   Also called the MongoDB Query API